bigzoo/billy/README.md

 ## Versioning

-I use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/bigzoo/billy).

 License
 -------

-This project is licensed under the MIT License
+/* Copyright (C) Billy Systems, Inc - All Rights Reserved
+ * Unauthorized copying of this file, via any medium is strictly prohibited
+ * Proprietary and confidential
+ * Written by Chris Nyaga <me@bigzoo.me>, July 2017
+ */